 - In the designated “Relaxation Areas”

 These non-mask areas make sense.
-Obviously you have to take it off if you are eating, and that even includes when you are walking around with food.
-Looks like snacking your way around World Showcase will still be possible.
+Obviously you have to take it off if you are eating, but walking around with food or drinks is not possible.
+You have to find a table or stand stationary while eating now, which makes snacking your way around World Showcase a lot more difficult.

 Read more about Face Masks in Disney World in our recent post explaining it more.